Mines and mineral resources -- Nevada -- Virginia City

 Found in 12 Collections and/or Records:

-Overview The Savage Mining Company was a silver mine located in Virginia City, Nevada.
-Charles Bonner was a superintendent for the Company.
-The collection contains incoming correspondence mainly from the 1860s for the Savage Mining Company and is address to superintendent Charles Bonner.
+The Savage Mining Company was a silver mine located in Virginia City, Nevada.
+Charles S. Bonner was a superintendent for the Company.
+The collection contains incoming correspondence mainly from the 1860s for the Savage Mining Company and is addressed to superintendent Charles S. Bonner.